-^{90.} Id.
-The court supported this definition by its "earlier holding that no market exists for pathology services separate from hospital services and by analysis of the exclusive dealing claim under the provisions of Tampa Electric."
-Id.
-It is unclear whether the court would have found the relevant market for the pathologies's exclusive dealing claim was, in fact, pathology services if in hospital services.
+90. Id.
+The court supported this definition by its "earlier holding that no market exists for pathology services separate from hospital services and by analysis of the exclusive dealing claim under the 9U.
+10. The court supported this definition by its "earlier holding that no market exists for pathology services separate from hospital services and by analysis of the exclusive dealing claim was, in fact, pathology services if it had first found that a separate market for the pathologists exclusive dealing claim was, in fact, pathology services form hospital services.
 In Oltz v.
 St. Peter's Community Hospital, 861 F.2d 1440 (9th Cir.
-1988), for example, the court, in finding anesthesias services and not anesthesiologists to be the relevant market, distinguished Collins because there was evidence in Oltz that surgeons and obstetricians actually demanded the specific services of the plaintiff.
+1988), for example, the court, in finding anesthesia services and not anesthesiologists to be the relevant market, distinguished Collins because there was evidence in Oltz that surgeons and obstetricians actually demanded the specific services of the plaintiff.
+861 F.2d at 1440.
+(9th Cir.
+1988), for example, the court, in finding anesthesia services and not anesthesiologists to be the relevant market, distinguished Collins because there was evidence in Oltz that surgeons and obstetricians actually demanded the specific services of the plaintiff.
 861 F.2d at 1447.
-However, this issue may not matter for a rival hospital asserting that a dominant hospital used exclusive dealing contracts to foreclose competition, the market for physicians would still be relevant because that is the level at which hospitals compete.
-This conclusion is supported by the Collins court's discussion of Tampa Electric, where it noted that "[ii] it determination of whether the contract was an unreasonable restraint of trade that foreclosed competition, the [Tampa Electric,] Court did not consider any impact on the consumers who purchased the resultant electricity.
-Instead, the Court focused on potential competitors of the party to the contract with Tampa Electric, [i.e.,] other coal companies."
+However, this issue may not matter for a rival hospital asserting that a dominant hospital used exclusive dealing contracts to foreclose competition, the market for physicians would still be relevant an unreasonable restraint of trade that foreclosed competition is supported by the Collins court's discussion of Tampa Electric, where it noted that "[]]n it determination of whether the contract was an unreasonable restraint of trade that foreclosed competition, the [Tampa Electric] Court did not consider any impact on the consumers who purchased the resultant electricity.
+Instead, the Court focused on potential competitors of the party to the contract with Tampa Electric, [i.e.] other coal companies."
 Collins, 844 F.2d at 478.

-^{91.} Collins, 844 F.2d at 479.
+91. Collins, 844 F.2d at 479.

-^{92.} In addition, for an attempted monopolization claim, the claimant must establish a specific intent to monopolize and a dangerous probability that the defendant will obtain monopoly power.
+92. In addition, for an attempted monopolization claim, the claimant must establish a specific intent to monopolize and a dangerous probability that the defendant will obtain monopoly power.